Financial Samurai

 My two favorite ways to invest in real estate are through:

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and now manages over $3.3 billion for over 500,000 investors.
 For most people, investing in a diversified real estate fund is the easiest way to go.

 Due to my real estate investments since 2003, I’ve been able to handily achieve a net worth far above the average net worth by age for the upper middle class.
 The key to building great wealth is through aggressive saving and savvy investments.
 Real estate is a proven wealth-builder long term.